Open-Domus/wemos_multiplate/README.md

 ### IR blaster

 If you want to use the IR leds as a remote, please add any entity you want to use the IR transmitter with, to the main yml file.
+Use `ir_remote` as the transmitter id.
 Example:

 ```
 climate:
   - platform: daikin
     name: ${device_name}-climate
+    transmitter_id: ir_remote
 ```